FeJo5952/Premier-League_Elo-Ratings/README.md

 # Premier League Elo Ratings Dashboard

-This project calculates and visualizes **Elo ratings for all Premier League teams** from the 1992–93 season onward.
+This project calculates and visualizes **Elo ratings for all Premier League teams** from the 1992–93 season to the 2024-2025 season.
 The interactive dashboard allows users to explore team performance trends, match-by-match Elo ratings, and the biggest single-season gains and losses in Premier League history.

 ---

 ## Features

-- Compute Elo ratings for all Premier League matches from 1992–93 to 2025.
+- Compute Elo ratings for all Premier League matches from 1992–93 to the 2024-2025 season.
 - Interactive **Streamlit dashboard** with multiple views:
   - **Team-wise Elo trends** across multiple seasons.
   - **Match-by-match Elo ratings** for a selected season.